form8ion/javascript-core/README.md

 * `unit` __boolean__ (_optional_)
   Whether the project will be unit-tested

-#### `determineActiveLtsNodeMajorVersions`

-Returns a list of the currently active major LTS versions of node.js, optionally filtered by a provided semver range.

-Accepts an options object as the only argument, with the following properties:

-##### `withinRange` __string__ (_optional_)

-A semver range, compatible with [node-semver](https://www.npmjs.com/package/semver), to filter the list of active major LTS versions by.

 #### `writePackageJson`

 Writes the provided config to the `package.json` for the project